OMTA/WSMTA Music Artistry Programs (Formerly Adjudications)

 Co-Chairs: Lynn Lewis and Jennifer Bowman

-Chair to provide an updated description of this event.
-This is an exciting event where piano students of all ages play a Steinway grand piano on stage at the beautiful Washington Center for the Performing Arts.
+Members and their students participating in this event will have the opportunity to play for special guest adjudicators and receive comments about their performance.
 A second piano plays the part of the orchestra.
-While not all students are in it for the competition, this is a judged event, and winners will have the opportunity to play their piece with the Olympia Chamber Orchestra in their upcoming season!
+While not all students are in it for the competition, this is a judged event, and the winner of the Advanced Division will perform their concerto with the Olympia Chamber Orchestra in the first quarter of the upcoming year!
 This is a great event to attend, watch and listen.
 You will enjoy the level of musicianship and the variety of captivating music.
 Admission is free to the public.
 Donations are gratefully accepted.
 Contact OMTA Concerto Competition Chair

 OMTA Master Lessons